aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Knuth designed a language called "WEB"; apparently back when he chose this name for it, the word "web" was still "one of the few three-letter words of English that hadn't already been applied to computers" @knuth1984literate.

-The language WEB combines together a markup language with a traditional general purpose programming language (TEX and PASCAL respectively, in Knuth's original work); the idea is that a program can be seen as a web of components, and that it is best to describe the links between these components using a mixture of natural language descriptions (with TEX) and formal notation (with PASCAL).
+The WEB language combines together a markup language and a traditional general purpose programming language (TEX and PASCAL, respectively, in Knuth's original work); the idea is that a program can be seen as a web of components, and that it is best to describe the links between these components using a mixture of natural language descriptions (with TEX) and formal notation (with PASCAL).

-According to this philosophy, the program should make sense to a human being first and foremost, so the majority of it is composed of natural language sentences and phrases, interspersed with (relatively little) definitions in formal language.
+According to this philosophy, the program should make sense to a human being first and foremost, so it is mostly composed of natural language sentences and phrases, interspersed with (relatively little) definitions in formal language.

 == Stories and Code <metafor>

 What do computer programming and story telling have in common?
-A lot, according to a study from 2005 by Hugo Liu and Henry Lieberman.
+A lot, according to a 2005 study by Hugo Liu and Henry Lieberman.
 The study involved a system which automatically translated user stories to Python code fragments @liu2005metafor, @liu2005programmatic.

 The program, which can be seen as a very peculiar kind of transpiler, called Metafor, was integrated with a large Common Sense Knowledge base called Concept-Net, derived from the Open Mind corpus of natural language Common Sense statements.

-The code generated was "scaffolding", or underspecified code, that in fact wasn't meant to be executed right out of the box.
-Related to this, is an interesting concept discussed in the work; that ambiguity isn't always a negative aspect of natural language, on the contrary, it is a means of avoiding difficult design decisions at too early of a stage in a project; and indeed Metafor was designed to automatically refactor the output Python code whenever it received an indication that the underlying representation was no longer adequate to the story being told and had to change; for instance, by automatically promoting attributes of a Python class to sub-classes of their own @liu2005metafor.
+The code generated was "scaffolding", or underspecified code, that in fact was not meant to be executed right out of the box.
+Related to this, is an interesting concept discussed in the work; that ambiguity is not always a negative aspect of natural language, but, on the contrary, it is a means of avoiding difficult design decisions at too early of a stage in a project; and indeed Metafor was designed to automatically refactor the output Python code whenever it received an indication that the underlying representation was no longer adequate to the story being told and had to change; for instance, by automatically promoting attributes of a Python class to sub-classes of their own @liu2005metafor.

 // This ties in well with the idea of "successive refinements" we mentioned earlier.

 The paper also touched upon the concept of programmatic semantics, expanded upon in another work @liu2005programmatic by the same two authors; which is the idea that natural language structures imply and can be mapped to the more traditional programming constructs, the authors claim that "a surprising amount" of what they call programmatic semantics can be inferred from the linguistic structure of a story @liu2005metafor.
 The authors propose, by making a simple example, that noun phrases may generally correspond to data structures, verbs to functions, and so on. <verbsasfuncs>

 As we already saw, the code produced by the system was never really meant to be complete or executable, but its main purpose was to facilitate the task of outlining a project, especially for novice users.
 And it showed promising results when it was tested by a group of 13 students, some of which with novice and some of which with intermediate programming skills.
-The students responded to the question of whether they'd be likely to use it as a brainstorming tool, in lieu of more traditional pen-and-paper methods @liu2005metafor.
+The students responded to the question of whether they would be likely to use it as a brainstorming tool, in lieu of more traditional pen-and-paper methods @liu2005metafor.

 //  STORIES! inform 7!!!